Dr Steph Fryer hcpc registered Clin Psy D BPC accredited DIT therapist

-I am a qualified HCPC registered Clinical Psychologist and have worked in the NHS for over 20 years.
-I work with people with a wide range of difficulties and offer both short and long term therapy.
+I am a qualified hcpc registered Clinical Psychologist and Psychotherapist and have worked in the NHS for over 20 years.
+I have held a Consultant Clinical Psychologist post in the NHS over the last decade and have offered therapy privately for the past 8 years.
+I work with people with a wide range of difficulties and offer both brief and longer term therapy.

 Training, qualifications & experience